 5) Thinking and defining solutions to a problem that is outside your circle of influence, something you can’t do anything about

-Thought masturbation is escape from taking responsibility and doing things that are needed to take your life where you want to take it.
+Thought masturbation is an escape from taking responsibility and doing things that are needed to take your life where you want to take it.

 Strategizing should be done when starting out on any large projects.
 Periodic, scheduled sessions can be helpful to map out progress and next action steps.
 Implementation of a mediocre strategy is more effective strategy than polishing your strategy to perfection without taking action.